ObengKojo23/Northwind-Business-Analysis-Project/README.md

 ![q2 image](./images/q2.png)

 #### Output Explanation:
-This query calculates the total revenue for each product category.
-It joins the `Categories`, `Products`, and `Order Details` tables.
-It selects the `CategoryName` and calculates the total revenue by multiplying `UnitPrice`, `Quantity`, and applying the discount.
-The result is then rounded to two decimal places using the `ROUND()`.
-The results are grouped by `CategoryName` and sorted in descending order of total revenue, showing categories with the highest revenue first.
+I used this query to calculate the total revenue for each product category.
+I then joined the `Categories`, `Products`, and `Order Details` tables.
+I selected the `CategoryName` and calculated the total revenue by multiplying `UnitPrice`, `Quantity`, and applying the discount.
+I then rounded the results to two decimal places using the `ROUND()` function.
+I finally grouped the results by `CategoryName` and sorted in descending order of total revenue to show the categories with the highest revenue first.

 #### 🌟Key Insights:
-- `Beverages` and `Dairy Products` are the top revenue-generating categories, with `$267,868.18` and `$234,507.29`, respectively.
+- `Beverages` and `Dairy Products` are the top revenue-generating categories for Northwind.
+Recording `$267,868.18` and `$234,507.29`, respectively.
-- `Confections` and `Meat/Poultry` follow closely, highlighting their importance to Northwind's revenue.
+- `Confections` and `Meat/Poultry` follow closely.
+This also highlights their importance to Northwind's total revenue.
-- This analysis provides insights into the revenue performance of each category.
-By analyzing the revenue per category, It will help Northwind to be able to prioritize and optimize inventory, marketing, and sales strategies for the most profitable product categories.

 #### 📌Recommendations
-- **Increase Stock for High-Demand Categories**: Ensure sufficient inventory for top categories like `Beverages` and `Dairy Products` to prevent stockouts and support demand.
+- *Increase Stock for High-Demand Categories*: Northwind need to ensure sufficient inventory for top categories like `Beverages` and `Dairy Products` to prevent stockouts and support demand.
-- **Targeted Marketing Campaigns**: Run promotions for high-revenue categories to further boost sales, while also creating campaigns to increase visibility for lower-revenue categories.
+- *Targeted Marketing Campaigns*: Northwind needs to run promotions for high-revenue categories to further boost sales.
+They need to also focus on creating campaigns to increase visibility for lower-revenue categories like `Condiments`, `Produce` and `Grains/Cereals` .
-- **Optimize Pricing Strategy**: Analyze the pricing and discount strategies for low-performing categories to make them more competitive and attractive.
+- *Optimize Pricing Strategy*: Northwind may want to analyze the pricing and discount strategies for all the low-performing categories to make them more competitive and attractive.

 #### 💥Impact Analysis
-- **Enhanced Revenue Growth**: Prioritizing top categories could significantly boost overall revenue, aligning with customer demand.
+- *Enhanced Revenue Growth*: Manangement decision to prioritize top categories could significantly boost overall revenue and help align with customer demand.
-- **Improved Customer Satisfaction**: By ensuring availability of popular items, Northwind can improve customer satisfaction and retention.
+- *Improved Customer Satisfaction*: By always ensuring availability of popular items, Northwind can improve customer satisfaction and retention.
-- **Optimized Resource Allocation**: Focusing resources on profitable categories can improve efficiency in inventory management, marketing, and sales investments.
+- *Optimized Resource Allocation*: Ability to focus more resources on profitable categories can improve efficiency in inventory management, marketing, and sales investments.

 ---